Mikisho/AWSInfrastructure-As-Code-Proj2/README.md

 # Deploy a High-Availability Web App Using CloudFormation
 This is a project to deploy web servers for a highly available web app using CloudFormation.
-A yaml code was used to create and deploy the infrastructure and application including networking components followed by servers, security roles and softeare for a simple web app from the ground up.
+A yaml code was used to create and deploy the infrastructure and application including networking components followed by servers, security roles and software for a simple web app from the ground up.

 The project was done to full fill a Cloud DevOps Nano Degree program by Udacity.